xwiz/Flutterwave_PHP_v2_Library/README.md

 ## Subscriptions Sample implementation

-The following implementation shows how to activata a subscription, fetch a subscription, get all subscription
+The following implementation shows how to activate a subscription, fetch a subscription, get all subscription
 ```php
 require("Flutterwave-Rave-PHP-SDK/lib/Subscription.php");
 use Flutterwave\Subscription;